 When a good is manufactured in a number of countries by a United States (US) company and its foreign subsidiaries, the controlling US company tries to lower its taxes by pricing the inputs of the manufacturing process so that profit only occurs in low tax jurisdictions.
 The transfer price is the price of intermediate products in the manufacturing process that are manufactured in different countries or different tax jurisdictions.

-IRC §482 allows the Internal Revenue Service (IRS) to change transfer pricing so that it includes a reasonable profit that would occur in a true arm's length transaction.
-Section 482 not only applies to transfer prices of inventory or raw materials but also to any taxable item that affects taxable income between controlled entities, such as income, deductions, credits, or any other allowances.
+IRC §482 allows the Internal Revenue Service (IRS) to change transfer pricing so that it includes a reasonable profit expected in a true arm's length transaction.
+Section 482 not only applies to transfer prices of inventory or raw materials but also to any taxable item affecting taxable income between controlled entities, such as income, deductions, credits, or any other allowances.
 It applies to transfers of tangible and intangible property, rental profits, financial operation profits, provision of services, and the shifting of expenses.

-If transfer prices are adjusted under §482, then §6662 provides for a 20% accuracy penalty for net mispricing that exceeds the lesser of $5 million or 10% of gross receipts.
-There is also a 40% penalty for rank mispricing.
+If transfer prices are adjusted under §482, then §6662 provides for a 20% accuracy penalty for net mispricing exceeding the lesser of $5 million or 10% of gross receipts.
+Rank mispricing incurs a 40% penalty.

-Transfer pricing rules attempt to equalize prices that are charged between related parties to that which would be charged in a comparable uncontrolled transaction, meaning a transaction between unrelated parties.
+Transfer pricing rules attempt to equalize prices charged between related parties to what would be charged in a comparable uncontrolled transaction, meaning a transaction between unrelated parties.

-However, in many cases, a sufficiently comparable uncontrolled transaction is not available to make a comparison, especially for comparing prices of input parts between related corporations.
+However, a sufficiently comparable uncontrolled transaction may not be available for a comparison, especially for comparing prices of input parts between related corporations.
 IRC §482 lists 5 factors to assess the comparability of controlled and uncontrolled transactions:

 - functions performed by controlled and uncontrolled taxpayers;